DavidSigurdsson5/Iceland-Energy-Analysis/README.md

 This study was conducted using data from the Icelandic Energy Authority (**Orkustofnun**) and other sources.
 The project includes calculations, visualizations, and scenario modeling to assess future energy needs.

+Additionally, this repository includes the group report **"Orkuskipti í samgöngum á Íslandi"**, which was written as part of the project.
+While the report was a collaborative effort, all MATLAB coding and data processing in the report were completed solely by Davíð Haukur Sigurðsson.

 ## **Table of Contents**
 - [Installation](#installation)
 - [Usage](#usage)